serso/android-checkout/README.md

 **Checkout** is a library for [Android In-App Billing (v3)](http://developer.android.com/google/play/billing/api.html).
 The main goal is to reduce work which should be done by developers who want to integrate in-app purchases in their products.
-The project is inspired by [Volley](https://android.googlesource.com/platform/frameworks/volley/) library and is designed to be easy to use and flexible.
+The project is inspired by [Volley](https://android.googlesource.com/platform/frameworks/volley/) library and is designed to be easy to use, fast and flexible.

 ### Why do I need it?